aws-solutions/document-understanding-solution/README.md

 aws cloudformation create-stack --stack-name DocumentUnderstandingSolutionCICD --template-url https://my-bucket-name-<aws_region>.s3.amazonaws.com/<solution_name>/<my_version>/document-understanding-solution.template --parameters ParameterKey=Email,ParameterValue=<my_email> --capabilities CAPABILITY_NAMED_IAM --disable-rollback
 ```

-This solutions will create 6 S3 buckets that need to be manually deleted when the stack is destroyed (Cloudformation will only delete the solution specific CDK toolkit bucket.
+This solutions will create 7 S3 buckets that need to be manually deleted when the stack is destroyed (Cloudformation will only delete the solution specific CDK toolkit bucket.
 The rest are preserved to prevent accidental data loss).

 - 2 for CICD
 - 1 for solution specific CDK Toolkit
 - 2 for documents (sample and general documents)
 - 1 for the client bucket
+- 1 for access logs
 - 1 for CDK toolkit (if this is the customer's first try with CDK)

 The solution is set up to reserve lambda concurrency quota.
 This is both to limit the scale of concurrent Lambda invocations as well to ensure sufficient capacity is available for the smooth functioning of the demo.
 You can tweak the "API_CONCURRENT_REQUESTS" value in source/lib/cdk-textract-stack.ts for changing the concurrency Lambda limits